gnachman/iterm2-website/source/_includes/3.3/documentation-escape-codes.md

 The OSC command `50` used to be used but it conflicts with xterm, so it is now `1337`.

+#### Report Foreground/Background Colors (OSC 4)

+The xterm-defined OSC 4 control sequence has a mode where it reports the RGB value of a color. iTerm2 extends its reporting mode to add two additional color indices representing the default foreground and background color.

+To get the background color:

+    ^[]4;-2;?^G

+And this gets the foreground color:

+    ^[]4;-1;?\^G

+For background and foreground respectively, the terminal will write back:

+    \033]4;-2;rgb:R/G/B\007
+    \033]4;-1;rgb:R/G/B\007

+Where R, G, and B are either 2 or 4-digit hex values like `14a7/195f/1efb`.
+For 4-digit values, you can get an approximation of the 2-digit value by taking the first two digits.

 #### Anchor (OSC 8)

 VTE and iTerm2 support OSC 8 for defining hyperlinks, much like HTML's anchor tag.